Meta Platforms, Inc. (META)

 Balance sheet position

-Balance sheet positioning remains net cash positive at $22.9B, with net cash positive.
+Balance sheet positioning is $41.8B, with net cash positive.

 Key drivers